- Brainstorming session

 In the Spotlight

-The National Managers’ Community, in partnership with the Canada School of Public Service, is pleased to launch the 2014-2015 Forum Series, Leadership for the Future.
-The first session will take place on October 29, 2014, in Vancouver and Edmonton.
-These two cities will be linked in virtual dialogue on the topic of Health and Wellness in the Workplace.
+The National Managers' Community, in partnership with the School, is pleased to present the second session in the 2014–2015 Forum Series, Leadership for the Future.
+The session will be held on December 8, 2014, in Montréal, Quebec City and Bathurst with the three cities connected in virtual dialogue on the topic of Health and Wellness in the Workplace.
 More information and registration link coming soon!